ChristianKaycee/SearchCountry/README.md

 # SearchCountry
 This program was created to view details about a specific country, it fetches the country details from a json file.
-# ( Currently Incomplete )
 # Practice project
 ---
 <a href="https://search-country-pi-one.vercel.app">Live Site Link</a>